indela777/calories-Tracker/README.md

 # Description
-The project calories tracker is used to maintain the daily calories of our body to be healty.
+The project calories tracker is used to maintain the daily calories of Human body to be healty.
 # Tech stack
   ### Technologies
    * JAVASCRIPT